ErinPeat/BIOL68400/README.md

 ### Data source

-Data is taken from the https://openprescribing.net/analyse/, which selected data as
+Data is taken from the https://openprescribing.net/analyse/, which selected data as:

 * See prescribing of: 'drugs or BNF sections' & 'Antibacterial Drugs (5.1)'